jdlogan0/chordclash-dev-portfolio/README.md

   <img src = "/images/movementOffset.png" alt = "movement with offset">
 </p>

 To calibrate, players manually adjust the offset while playing a calibration sequence that plays the same note over and over again.
+This sequence works exactly the same as the main song sequences, with powerups disabled and no health/damage.

 ## Version Control